During your stay

 All newborns undergo painless cardiac and hearing screening tests.
 The hearing test is performed by a newborn hearing screening technician and the cardiac test, which looks at your baby’s heart health, will be performed by your nurse.
 These tests will be done in the postpartum unit before you go home.

-Breast milk is nature’s perfect first food, and breastfeeding can enhance the bond between you and your baby.
-The American Academy of Pediatrics recommends exclusive breastfeeding for 6 months and continued breastfeeding through the first year of life.
+Human milk is nature’s perfect first food, and chestfeeding can enhance the bond between you and your baby.
+The American Academy of Pediatrics recommends exclusive chestfeeding for 6 months and continued chestfeeding through the first year of life.
+Learn more about chestfeeding

 Support for successful breastfeeding: